Modeling missing transverse energy in V+jets at CERN LHC: Overview

 Monte Carlo~(MC) simulation capable of modeling the detector response to SM processes is a great asset in new physics searches.
 However, there are two challenges in searches of early LHC data based on MC simulation.
 First, the SM $V+$jets production rates are difficult to predict from first principles.
 MC techniques are unreliable in predicting backgrounds with a large number of jets and need to be tuned with high $\sqrt{s}$ data.
 Theory calculations at sufficiently high order in many cases do not exist~\cite{theory_predictions}.
 The structure functions have significant uncertainties in the small $x$ range accessible at the LHC~\cite{pdf_uncert}.
 Second, significant uncertainties in the calibration of the experimental apparatus are expected in early data taking.
 Missing transverse energy is an observable that is particularly difficult to measure precisely and simulate accurately, since large jet energy fluctuations, detector artifacts, collision related and non-collision effects can produce non-Gaussian high \met~ tails.
 These artificial \met~ tails may resemble a signature of a new weakly interacting particle.

 To introduce the method, let us consider an event with a $Z$ boson reconstructed in the di-muon channel and four jets.
 The four-momentum of the $Z$ is well-measured so that the system of the four jets and other effects unrelated to the di-muon system are the main source of \met~ in this event.
 In order to develop a search in \met~ based on MC simulation, one would need to identify, understand and simulate the detector response to each of these effects.
 Instead, I model these effects in-situ using multi-jet QCD events as follows.
 A sample of QCD events with four jets that have approximately the same configuration as the four jet system of the \zjets~ event is selected.
 A \met~ prediction, or a template, for this \zjets~ event is obtained using the \met~ distribution measured in the selected QCD sample and normalized to unity.
-This procedure is repeated for all other \zjets~ events.
-The \met~ templates are summed up to obtain a SM \met~ prediction for the entire \zjets~ sample.
+This procedure is repeated for other \zjets~ events with four jets.
+The \met~ templates are summed to obtain a SM \met~ prediction for all \zjets~ events with four jets.

 The photon momentum in \gammajets~ is also well-measured so that the same procedure applies to obtain a SM \met~ prediction in the \gammajets~ sample.
 In \wjets~ and \ttbarjets~ with one of the two top quarks decaying semileptonically, the \ljetsmet~ signature, there is genuine \met~ from the undetected neutrino produced in $W$ decays.
-To avoid reliance on MC and theory, I model the neutrino \pt~ spectra using charged lepton \pt~ spectra.
-If $W$ bosons are not polarized in the transverse plane, the two spectra should be the same.
+To avoid reliance on MC and theory, I model the neutrino \pt~ spectra using the charged lepton \pt~ spectra.
+If the $W$ bosons are not polarized in the transverse plane, the two spectra should be the same.
 Event selection and polarized $W$ bosons produced in top quark decays lead to differences in the charged lepton and neutrino spectra.
 However, these differences are small and can be accounted for by corrections.
 A prediction for artificial \met~ in \wjets~ and \ttbarjets~ is derived in the same manner as for \zjets~ and combined with a modeled neutrino \pt~ spectrum to obtain a SM \met~ prediction in the \ljetsmet~ final state.